viclw17/viclw17.github.io/_posts/2018-07-30-raytracing-reflecting-materials.md

     return v - 2 * dot(v,n) * n;
 }
 ```

+> Note that here I'm deriving the calculation of the reflection vector according to the code from the book.
+Conventionally the direction of the incident vector is defined pointing toward the light source!

 And the rest of code for metal material subclass is

 ```c